17 Simple HTML Code Examples You Can Learn in 10 Minutes

 Unordered lists also have “type” attributes, and you can set it to “disc,” “circle,” or “square.”

 While using tables for formatting is frowned upon, there are plenty of times when you’ll want to use rows and columns to segment information on your page.
-There are a number of tags you’ll need to use to get a table to work.
-Take a look at this example and you’ll see what I mean:
+Several tags are needed to get a table to work.
+Here’s the sample HTML code:

 |Row 1, column 1||Row 1, column 2|

-When you’re quoting another website or person and you want to set the quote apart from the rest of your document, the blockquote tag will do it for you.
+When you’re quoting another website or person and you want to set the quote apart from the rest of your document, use the blockquote tag.
 All you need to do is enclose the quote in opening and closing blockquote tags:

 The exact formatting that’s used may depend on the browser you’re using or the CSS of your site.
 But the tag remains the same.